MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-mapview-class.md

 ```

 ### Parameters
- `firstPartition`
+*firstPartition*<br/>
 The first part of the original MapView object.

- `secondPartition`
+*secondPartition*<br/>
 The second part of the original MapView object.

 ### Remarks
  This method is not operational; it does nothing.